• Skip to primary navigation

 Optional toppings - parmesan cheese (grated or shredded, whatever you have at home)

-A squeeze of fresh lemon on the cooked broccoli.
+A squeeze of fresh lemon on the roasted broccoli adds a little brightness.

 Preheat oven to 425 degrees Fahrenheit

-On a sheet pan, either use a silicone mat (like Silpat) or parchment paper.
+Use a silicone mat (like Silpat) or parchment paper on a sheet pan.
 If you haven't looked at the silicone mats for a while, they are much cheaper now than they first were!

 I pile the prepared broccoli florets and then drizzle the olive oil on the broccoli.
 Mix gently to get most of the broccoli lightly covered with oil.